| Last Updated:

 Creating DOI.
 Please wait...

-An important yet understudied area of researcher discretion is the use of covariates in statistical models.
-Researchers choose which covariates to include in statistical models and their choices affect the size and statistical significance of their estimates.
-How often does the statistical significance of published findings depend on nontransparent and potentially discretionary choices?
-We use newly available replication data to answer this question, focusing primarily on observational studies.
-In about 40% of studies, we find, statistical significance depended on covariate adjustments.
-The covariate adjustments lowered p-values to statistically significant levels, not primarily by increasing estimate precision, but by increasing the absolute value of researchers' key effect estimates.
-In almost all cases, articles failed to reveal this fact.
-Our findings do not demonstrate that researchers exploit this discretion, but that, because of a lack of transparency requirements, the opportunities are rife.
+An important yet understudied area of researcher discretion is the use of covariates in statistical analysis.
+Researchers choose which covariates to include and their choices affect the size and statistical significance of their estimates.
+How often are researchers exploiting this discretion to achieve statistical significance unbeknownst to reviewers and readers?
+We use newly available replication data to shed light on this question, focusing primarily on observational studies.
+We find that, when researchers disclose a bivariate estimate of their key effect, adding covariates leaves it unchanged on average.
+When researchers do not, however, covariates frequently help them achieve statistical significance, and they do so by increasing the magnitude of the effect rather than reducing standard errors.
+Although such adjustments are potentially justifiable---to address suppressor variables---the articles did not justify them.
+Our findings do not demonstrate wrongdoing, but suggest that, because of a lack of transparency, the opportunities may be rife.

 CC-By Attribution 4.0 International